Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this study, we investigate the localisation of general semantic features to enhance the controllability and explainability of distributional space from the perspective of formal semantics, which is currently under-explored in the NLP domain.
 We first propose the formal semantic features as \textit{role-content} and define the corresponding geometrical framework.
 Then, we propose a supervision approach to bind the semantic role and word content.
 In addition, we propose a novel traversal probing approach to assess the latent space geometry based on information set and entropy.
-We extensively evaluate the latent space geometry through the geometrical operations, such as traversal, arithmetic, and our guided traversal.
+We extensively evaluate the latent space geometry through geometrical operations, such as traversal, arithmetic, and our guided traversal.
 Experimental results indicate the existence of formal semantic geometry.

-In the future, we will explore the In-context-learning of explanatory reasoning of LLMs based on our formal semantic geometry framework.
+Since recent theoretical works reveal that the LLMs can encode linear symbolic concepts \cite{jiang2024origins}, in the future, we will explore their in-context learning of compositional semantics based on our formal semantic geometry framework.